Bubka/2FAuth-Docs/docs/Usage/administration.md

 Administrators can __consult__, __create__, __promote__, __manage__ or __delete__ any user account.

-User/account data visible to administrators are:
+The account details visible to an administrator include:

 - The username
 - The email address